Oliver Loving: Early life

+Oliver Loving was born on December 4, 1812, in Hopkins County, Kentucky.
+His father was Joseph Loving and his mother, Susannah Mary Bourland.

 Career

 In 1833, he became a farmer in Muhlenberg County, Kentucky.
 Ten years later, with his brother and his brother-in-law, he moved to the Republic of Texas with their families.
-In Texas, Loving received 640 acres (2.6 km²) of land in three patents spread through three counties Collin, Dallas, and Parker.
+In Texas, Loving received 639.3 acres (2.59 km2) of land in three patents spread through three counties Collin, Dallas, and Parker.
 He farmed and, to feed his growing family, hauled freight in his early years as a Texan.